LaunchCode-Education-Archived/cs50x-live/helpful-resources/modules/module-8.md

           Input type="submit" value="Register"
         Form
         Script
-          Declare an object called form and assign the document element with the specified id attribute 'registration'
+          Declare a variable called form and assign the document element with the specified id attribute 'registration'

           // onsubmit
-          Object.onsubmit = function()
+          variable.onsubmit = function()

             // validate email
-            If (Object.email.value == '')
+            If (variable.email.value == '')
                 Alert 'You must provide your email address!'
                 Return false

             // validate password
-            Else If (Object.password.value == '')
+            Else If (variable.password.value == '')
                 Alert 'You must provide a password!'
                 Return false

              // validate confirmation
-            Else If (Object.password.value != Object.confirmation.value)
+            Else If (variable.password.value != Object.confirmation.value)
                 Alert 'Passwords do not match!'
                 Return false

             // validate agreement
-            Else If (!Object.agreement.checked)
+            Else If (!variable.agreement.checked)
                 Alert 'You must agree to the terms and conditions!'
                 Return false